‘Teen Mom 2’ Dad Javi Marroquin Is Ready For A Baby Girl With Girlfriend Lauren Comeau

 While Marroquin was worried about his fans and followers’ reactions to his relationship news, he ended up being surprised by the overwhelming amount of love and appreciation they sent his way.
 He also noted that no one’s mean comments could have taken away from his special moment with Comeau.

 “A baby is a blessing and I am ecstatic for the future.
 Lincoln is happy, I’m happy, and Lauren is happy.
 Gonna go on a little hiatus from social media to take all this in and enjoy it with my family and loved ones.
-For those sending love, thank you!
-We appreciate it.
-And to you @lauren3elizabeth thank you for blessing me with another child,” he wrote.
+For those sending love, thank you!” he wrote.

-To see more of Marroquin and his family, don’t miss new episodes of Teen Mom 2 on Monday nights at 9 p.m. on MTV.
+To see more of Marroquin and his family, don’t miss new episodes of Teen Mom 2.
+The show airs on Monday nights at 9 p.m. on MTV.